 (g) Hand-held aerosol cans; or

-(h) Any other coating application method which can be demonstrated to effectively control VOC emissions, and which has been approved in writing by the Department.
+(h) Any other coating application method which can be demonstrated to effectively control VOC emissions, and which has been approved in writing by DEQ.

 (3) This rule shall not apply to any person who performs motor vehicle refinishing without compensation, and who performs refinishing on two or fewer on-road motor vehicles, or portions thereof, in any calendar year.